uivlis/conditional-tokens/source/pm-trading-ui-rewards.md

 module.exports = config
 ```

-Replace `accountCredential` variable with a credential of your choose: private key or a mnemonic phrase.
+Replace `accountCredential` variable with a credential of your choice.
+So either a private key or a mnemonic phrase.
 Don't forget that network's name and id has to be changed too if you want to deploy a contract to a different network.

 Now, when you are done with the configuration, you need to run the following command:
 ```